derLesh/BetterSelf/README.md

 # BetterSelf
-Discord Selfbot with "multiple" commands.
+BetterSelf is a Discord Selfbot with "multiple" commands.
 I challenged myself to reach over 100 different commands in one SelfBot.
 (But we all know, this wont happen) :sweat_smile:

 ## Features
 * Unshorter > Unshort links like bit.ly and get the full url